Braneloc/CodeCombinerUnity/README.md

 - Combines all code files in a folder into one file
 - Seperates Editor, Code and Test files
-- Creates a .json type index
+- Creates a .json file index
+- Creates a .json list of classes
 - Optionally recurse through any subfolders
 - Zips the large created file ready for upload